DuyLongArt/DuyLongMainApp/docker-python-node-ts-env/README.md

 The Dockerfile sets up the following:

 - **Python 3.12.10**: A popular programming language for various applications.
-- **Node.js 23.7.0**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Node.js 22.16.0**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **TypeScript 5.8.3**: A superset of JavaScript that compiles to plain JavaScript.
+## Intergrate with VsCode
+"docker dockerPath": "podman" and using VsCode attach to running container
 ## Additional Information

 Feel free to modify the Dockerfile to add any additional dependencies or configurations as needed for your project.